 When?
 Before January

 This is the most necessary step as you can’t get into the program without a Profex account.
 Profex is a mildly annoying government website for all teachers in Spain.
 It’s all in Spanish and most browsers will consider it a threat to your computer.
 Just ignore the warning and proceed.

 I’ve written a huge write up of how to create and update your CV here.

 When?
 You should do this before the application opens to save time on the application day.

-It’s one thing to have the Profex account, it needs to be populated with all your information.
+It’s one thing to have a Profex account, but it needs to be populated with all your information.

 You’ll need to fill out your Curriculum which includes your basic information, skills, experience, languages and a photo.

 You will need:

 - a scan of your passport main page.
-If you passport will change later because of a name change/expiration you should just do the one you have now.
+If you passport will change later because of a name change/expiration you should just do your current passport (don’t wait!)

 - a scan of your diploma or official transcripts.
 You don’t need to send any of this to them, just a pdf scan.

 - a letter of recommendation from an employer or professor – be sure to follow their guidelines closely.
 Scanned as a PDF.

-- a cover letter of why you should work there/why you’re qualified.
+- a cover letter (“letter of intent”) of why you should work there/why you’re qualified.
 In English, around 250-300 words.
 Save as a PDF for profex.